 The environment in Kullaberg has even been awarded three stars in the Michelin Green Guide.
 And if hiking is your thing, the Kullaleden Trail has been certified as a Leading Quality Trail by the European Ramblers’ Association.

 And the area thrives with fauna.
-Along your hike, you’re bound to spot foxes, badgers, roe deer and red deer.
+Along your hike, you can spot foxes, badgers, roe deer and red deer.
 Infact, in the ocean around Kullaberg Nature reserve, you can often spot the porpoise – a small toothed whale.

 If it’s the charm of small towns that entices you, you could take a trip to Eksjö.
 Around 400 kilometers from Stockholm, this idyllic town centre boasts more than 50 listed wooden buildings, making it one of Europe’s best-preserved wooden towns.
 And if history excites you, Eksjo Museum tells the story of this town which has felt the ravages of plague, famine, war and fire since the 15th century.
 Visit it in August and you’re in for a treat.
 Eksjö’s city festival draws thousands to the city’s pretty cobble-stoned streets for music, dancing, food and festivities.